Right to Be Wrong

 "Right to Be Wrong" is a song by English singer-songwriter Joss Stone from her second studio album, Mind Body & Soul (2004).
 Written by Stone, Desmond Child and Betty Wright, the track was released in the United Kingdom on 29 November 2004 as the album's second single.
 It peaked at number 29 on the UK Singles Chart, staying on the chart for six weeks.
 It was later included on the 2011 compilation album The Best of Joss Stone 2003–2009.
 The song was covered in Spanish by Mexican rock singer Alejandra Guzmán on her 2004 album Lipstick, retitled "Tengo Derecho a Estar Mal" (meaning "I've Got the Right to Be Wrong").

 Stone performed a folk version of the song when she made a cameo appearance as herself in the third season of the American series American Dreams, in the episode "Starting Over", which aired on 30 January 2005.

 Critical reception

 Entertainment Weekly's David Browne says that "Right to Be Wrong, [is] a weirdly defensive song given Stone's out-of-the-gate success".
 Yahoo!
 Music's Dan Gennoe called it "late night smoulder".

 Commercial performance

 "Right to Be Wrong" debuted and peaked at number 29 on the UK Singles Chart.
-In United States, the song peaked at numbers 10 and 27 on the Billboard Adult Alternative Airplay and Adult Top 40, respectively.
+In United States, the song peaked at numbers 10 and 27 on the Billboard Triple-A Tracks and Adult Top 40 charts, respectively.